portellam/auto-xorg/README.md

 **Given this issue - sometimes, consecutive GPUs may only output to a Command** **Line Interface (CLI) or terminal.**

-**What can *Auto X.Org- do?** *This script may automatically set a valid GPU* *at Host boot-time.- The user may manually set a preferred GPU, as matched by the GPU manufacturer, should any one GPU be valid. *This flexibility is very* *useful for a new or changing VFIO setup.*
+**What can *Auto X.Org do*?** This script may automatically set a valid GPU at Host boot-time.
+The user may manually set a preferred GPU, as matched by the GPU manufacturer, should any one GPU be valid.
+This flexibility is very useful for a new or changing VFIO setup.

-⚠️ **Warning:** To use *Auto X.Org- at Host run-time, one must safely exit the desktop (save and exit all applications), as the display manager (the entire desktop) will be restarted.
+⚠️ **Warning:** To use *Auto X.Org* at Host run-time, one must safely exit the desktop (save and exit all applications), as the display manager (the entire desktop) will be restarted.